SamAsEnd/SamAsEnd.github.io/_posts/2017-09-12-how-to-store-a-password.md

 ### Third: Length extension attack
 I will let you Google that too

+Right now i hope you realized that none of the above are secure.

-Now let's see how you SHOULD store your password.
+## Now let's see how you SHOULD store your password.

 Believe it or not, this is the hardest part.
-I can just recommend you how you should store your password but it might be not secure next year so it's hard if people don't find an updated state of the art password storage.
+I can just recommend you how you should store users password but it might be not secure next year so it's hard if people don't find an updated state of the art password storage technique.

-I hope I will remove or recommend a better one if this information became irrelevant and misguiding but please Google the recent blog post if you are reading this in the future.
+I hope I will remove or recommend a better one if this information became irrelevant and misguiding but please Google the recent blog post if you are reading this in the distant future.

 As today(Sept 12, 2017) the recommended way of storing password is using